118. A Noble Bugler Has Returned

 EXPLANATION:

 This poem was recorded after I learned of the death of Gary D. Ott aka "Tom" aka "Tired Old Man" aka "Desert Farmer".
-Gary was a founder of the modern fiction genre known as "prepping".
-His stories of common men and women challenged by all conceivable types of disaster, both natural and man made, served to not merely entertain but instruct, inspire, and motivate.
-It is hard to find his fiction on the web, but worth the search effort.
-I esteem the man and hope to have internalized some of his vast store of knowledge to cope with future challenges.
+Gary was one founder of the modern fiction genre known as "prepping".
+[MANY other pioneers in the genre can be found here: https://pawfiction.proboards.com/] Such stories of common men and women challenged by every conceivable types of disaster, both natural and man made, serve to not merely entertain but instruct, inspire, and motivate.
+The author esteems all writers seeking to warn us of peril, and he hopes to have internalized some of their vast store of knowledge to cope with future challenges.

 In the Heavens, God and Jesus,